PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 #### Professional Course

-Of course, if you want to delve into the complex details of modern computer architecture, you still need to take a university undergraduate-level course [UCB CS61C: Great Ideas in Computer Architecture](体系结构/CS61C.md).
-UC Berkeley, as the birthplace of the RISC-V architecture, is second to none in the field of architecture.
-Its course emphasizes practice, and you will hand-write assembly to construct neural networks in projects, build a CPU from scratch, and more, all of which will give you a deeper understanding of computer architecture, beyond the monotony of "fetch, decode, execute, memory access, write back."
+Of course, if you want to delve into the complex details of modern computer architecture, you still need to take a university-level course [UCB CS61C: Great Ideas in Computer Architecture](体系结构/CS61C.md).
+This course emphasizes practice, and you will hand-write assembly to construct neural networks in projects, build a CPU from scratch, and more, all of which will give you a deeper understanding of computer architecture, beyond the monotony of "fetch, decode, execute, memory access, write back."

-### Systems Introduction
+### Introduction to Computer Systems

 Computer systems are a vast and profound topic.
 Before delving into a specific area, having a macro conceptual understanding of each field and some general design principles will reinforce core and even philosophical concepts in your subsequent in-depth study, rather than being shackled by complex internal details and various tricks.
 In my opinion, the key to learning systems is to grasp these core concepts to design and implement your own systems.

 [MIT6.033: System Engineering](http://web.mit.edu/6.033/www/) is MIT's introductory course to systems, covering topics like operating systems, networks, distributed systems, and system security.
-In addition to knowledge transmission, this course also teaches some writing and expression skills, helping you learn how to design, introduce, and analyze your own systems.
+In addition to the theory, this course also teaches some writing and expression skills, helping you learn how to design, introduce, and analyze your own systems.
 The accompanying textbook *Principles of Computer System Design: An Introduction* is also very well written and recommended for reading.

 [CMU 15-213: Introduction to Computer System](体系结构/CSAPP.md) is CMU’s introductory systems course, covering architecture, operating systems, linking, parallelism, networks, etc., with both breadth and depth.
 The accompanying textbook *Computer Systems: A Programmer's Perspective* is also of very high quality and strongly recommended for reading.